mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/DeveloperSurveyResults2015.md

 * More 'Concepts' in the code base co-located and properly separated.
 Not all geometry is in Geometry.
 * Documentation from the physics point of view

+###Discussion###

+1) Information available on the wiki, but not easy to find (To be discussed at SSC)
+* Go through and clean the wiki every release/maintenance task.
+* Devs need permission to delete pages
+* Feels like things related to development should be on the github wiki.
+* Guide for GUI development is not a guide for GUI development.

+2) Not enough effort put into testing, causes problems down-stream (To be discussed at Workshop)
+* Review process should be done via gatekeepers.
+* Triage step should be reintroduced.
+But needs to work faster.
+Probably easy to implement via labels.

+3) Algorithms with exec functions that are far too large (many people highlighed this)

+* Culture change required.

+4) Faster local builds (many people requested this)

+* Should be handled by TSC and code reorg.

+5) Faster unit test suites

+* Start enforcing limits on the long-running tests should be checked at PR
+* Maintenance tasks should be done to go through long-running tests
+* We need some way of logging spurious failing system/unit tests/doctests on master

+6) Larger list of historic PR packages.
+Really slows testing down when you have to build and package everything.
+Should keep packages until the PR is closed.

+* We need to pay for more space, or find ways to host these somewhere else.
+Would definitely be worth doing.
+* Alternative is to have a manual job to create one-off packages based on a PR and platform

+7) More build servers.

+* Every facility should have at least one build server for the supported platform.
+* Run the system tests as a downstream job
+* Shrink system tests
+* Split system tests (split the system tests across the same jobs)
+* VMs shared across all facilities.
+What is the cost of this.
+Create images for all the VMs.

+8) Properly isolating modules and tests so they can be run without the rest of the code base.
+This is the soft-link issue.

+* Somehow handled by the code reorganisation

+9) Developers forget to clang-format and then load the build servers when they fix it.
+Slows everything down.

+* We should have a git pre-commit hook for clang-format.
+Would solve the amount of churn.
+We should also check the version.

+10) More spontaneous communication between facilities

+* Create more channels on Slack.

+11) Macros for git commands

+* Working on forks may be made easier.
+Particularly pulling from another developers branch on their fork.
+* This group is not entirely convinced of the value.

+12) Core framework now over-built.
+Hard to do seemingly simple things in Kernel/API.

+* Code re-organization issue
+* Possibly go away with the triage step.
+Should see the Triage step as a direction for how to implement the fix.

+13) A chart explaining where things are in Mantid.

+* We might want to do this before the reorg
+* This should definitely be done as part of the code reorganisation

+14) More 'Concepts' in the code base co-located and properly separated.
+Not all geometry is in Geometry.

+* Code reorganisation.

+15) Documentation from the physics point of view

+* Developers are asked to refactor stuff that they don't understand.
+This doesn't always happen.
+* Encourage scientists to follow issues on Github
+* Group meetings to inform people that interesting stuff is being worked on.
+* Should notify instrument scientists (a) when stuff has been scheduled (b) a running estimate on when it's going to be ready.
+* We need to have a live schedule communicated to the instrument scientists.
+This could be done per group.

 ##Area's developers highlighted as overly complex##